-Figure 3.
-Example of horizontal wells
+Figure 3 - Example of horizontal collection system (trench)

 The horizontal collecting system and vertical wells will only be implemented due to the project activity.
 Usually the horizontal colleting systems are made of Polyvinyl chloride (PVC) or High Density Polyethylene (HDPE), due to the flexibility and the corrosion resistance.